pmglab/KGGSEE/doc/source/detailed_document.rst

       - The gene's selective expression score in all tissues.
 A gene with a high score will be given higher priority to enter the conditioning procedure.

-Results of phenotype-tissue associations are saved in a file with a suffix of ``.celltype.txt``.
+Results of phenotype-tissue associations or drug prioritization analysis are saved in a file with a suffix of ``.celltype.txt``.
 The columns of the file are as follows:

 .. list-table::
     :widths: 1 4